 Use option 1 or option 2 only if you elected to do so by filing Form CT-222.1, Election to Use Different Annualization Periods for Corporate Estimated Tax, by the due date of your declaration of estimated tax.
 Once made, the election is irrevocable for that tax year.

-Line 75 - Enter on line 75 all items of receipts, income, and expenses that were included in your computation of tax that you received for the months entered for each annualization period in columns B through D on line 74.
+Line 75 - Enter all items of receipts, income, and expenses that were included in your computation of tax that you received for the months entered for each annualization period in columns B, C, and D on line 74.

-Line 76 - Enter on line 76, columns B through D, respectively, the annualization amounts shown in the table below for the option used for line 74.
-For example, if you elected option 1, enter on line 76 the annualization amounts 3, 1.71429, and 1.2, in columns B through D, respectively.
+Line 76 - Enter in columns B, C, and D, respectively, the annualization amounts shown in the table below for the option used for line 74.
+For example, if you elected option 1, enter the annualization amounts 3, 1.71429, and 1.2, in columns B, C, and D, respectively.